Risks at every turn.

 - Telephone support that gets you to real people who speak your native language.

-- If applicable, the availability of real-time transaction alerts.
+- The availability of real-time transaction alerts when applicable.

 - And of course, https, and only https, on every related website and page.

-Online services can be used safely.
-I use them myself regularly.
-But here more than anywhere else, privacy and security is a partnership between a service that knows what it’s doing, and you, making appropriate security-related choices.
+You can use online services can safely; I do it myself regularly.
+But more than anywhere else, privacy and security is a partnership between a service knowing what it’s doing and you making appropriate security-related choices.